blackcatten/Hangman/README.md

 - As a user, it should be easy to play again and if the user does not want to, the user can quit.

 ## Features:
 - This is a classic game that you usually play at school.
 In this game you have a chance to figure out the word that is 4 letters long.
+It's fun for young and old alike if you like puns.
+Easy to play and accessible to everyone.
 ### Existing Features:
 - Here the user have the start.
 ![start gaming](assets/images/hangman-start.png)